Virtual Library....

 | Lena Zezulin, A New Russian Law ‘On Non-State Pension Funds' |

-1998 | A chapter in Benefits & Compensation International | ||||||||
+Benefits & Compensation International, 1998 | A chapter in Benefits & Compensation International about the new private pension law in Russia that I advised on. | ||||||||

 | Lena Zezulin, The Constitutional Right to Free Speech: A Limitation on the Regulation of Policy Advocacy and Electoral Commentary by Ideological Corporations |

-1995 | A chapter in Lobbying the New Congress by Susman, Thomas M. and Timmer, Barbara | ||||||||
+Aspen Law & Business, 1995 | A chapter in Lobbying the New Congress by Susman, Thomas M. and Timmer, Barbara | ||||||||

-| Lena Zezulin, Fiduciary Responsibility |
+| Lena Zezulin, co-author, Fiduciary Responsibility |

-BNA Books, 1991 | A chapter in Employee Benefits Law by the American Bar Association, Section of Labor and Employment Law, Employee Benefits Committee | ||||||||
+BNA Books, 1991 | Chapter 5 in Employee Benefits Law by the American Bar Association, Section of Labor and Employment Law, Employee Benefits Committee | ||||||||

 |